Featured in BOSTON, the first-ever feature-length documentary film about the world’s most legendary running race – the Boston Marathon.

-- In 1978, McGillivray ran across the U.S. from Medford, Oregon to his hometown of Medford, Mass., covering a total distance of 3,452 miles and ending to a standing ovation in Fenway Park.
+- In 1978 and over the course of 80 consecutive days, McGillivray ran across the U.S. from Medford, Oregon, to his hometown of Medford, Massachusetts, covering a total distance of 3,452 miles.
+He finished to a standing ovation of 32,000 fans in Fenway Park, home of the Boston Red Sox.
 His effort raised thousands of dollars for the Jimmy Fund and Dana-Farber Cancer Institute.

-- In 1982, McGillivray ran the Boston Marathon in 3:14 while blindfolded and being escorted by two guides to raise more than $10,000 for the Carroll Center for the Blind in Newton, Mass.
+- In 1982, McGillivray ran the Boston Marathon in 3:14 while blindfolded and being escorted by two guides to raise more than $10,000 for the Carroll Center for the Blind in Newton, Massachusetts.

 - In 2003, McGillivray created the DMSE Children’s Fitness Foundation to support non-profit organizations that use running to promote physical fitness in children and help solve the epidemic of childhood obesity.

-- In 2004, McGillivray and a team of veteran marathon runners journeyed across the country following the same path he took in 1978, raising more than $300,000 for five charities benefiting children.
+- In 2004, McGillivray and a team of veteran marathon runners journeyed across the country following the same path he took in 1978.
+Trek USA raised more than $300,000 for five charities benefiting children.

 - The race director of the Boston Marathon as well as an accomplished runner, McGillivray has run the marathon each year since 1973.
 For 16 years he ran it with all the other runners and since he began working with the race in 1988 he has run the course afterwards.

 - His 2006 book, The Last Pick, which he co-wrote with Linda Glass Fechter, chronicles his childhood and career as the last pick for team sports because of his small stature, motivating readers to never underestimate their own ability to set and achieve goals.
 Order here on Amazon.